 Red Becomes Beige in Mr. Brown’s Backstory

 By tracing the color red in the costume design, Hemmings shows us that Mr. Brown wasn’t always such a worry wart.
-Before becoming a father, Mr. Brown wore a red leather jacket, boots, and helmet when riding his turquoise motorcycle with Mrs. Brown.
-But upon exiting the hospital with his newborn daughter, Mr. Brown is a changed man – he’s now a father.
-Mr. Brown has exchanged his red jacket and boots for a tan colored sweater vest, is fearful of pollen, and has traded his motorcycle for a Volvo station wagon which Mrs. Brown notes is decidedly ‘beige’.
+Before becoming a father, Mr. Brown wore a red leather when riding his turquoise motorcycle with Mrs. Brown.
+But upon exiting the hospital with his newborn daughter, Mr. Brown is a changed man now that he’s a father.
+He’s swapped his red leather jacket and boots for a tan colored sweater vest and is now fearful of pollen.
+He’s also traded his colorful motorcycle for a Volvo station wagon which Mrs. Brown notes is decidedly ‘beige’.

 Mrs. Brown Turns Beige